UWC2-PYTHON/ProgrammingInPython/source/modules/Lambda.rst

 Structure
 ---------

-"lambda" is a keyword -- it can not be used as a variable name, etc. A lambda expression looks like:
+"lambda" is a keyword -- it can not be used as a variable name, function name, module name, etc. A lambda expression looks like:

 .. code-block:: python

   lambda <parameters> : <expression>

-It is an expression -- which means it evaluates to a value -- which means that it can be assigned to a variable, put in a container (such as a list or dict) etc.
+It is an expression -- which means it evaluates to a value -- which means that it can be assigned to a variable or put in a container, such as a list or dict.

 The parameters are just like function parameters -- but without the parentheses.
 And they exist in the local scope of the lambda, and can thus be used in the expression.